ritalaplante/gentrification-in-boston/README.md

 and create visualizations of data distribution and modeling outputs. <br><br>
 Additionally, this repository includes a detailed excel sheet containing all of the ACS tables and variables used in this analysis as well as a folder of mapped changes in neighborhood socioeconomic scores. <br><br>
-These Jupyter notebooks were adapted from the analysis performed by Reades et. al in their paper <i>Understanding urban gentrification through machine learning</i>.
+These Jupyter notebooks were adapted from the analysis performed by Reades et al. in their paper <i>Understanding urban gentrification through machine learning</i>.
 The authors kindly made their scripts publicly available on GitHub.
 Their scripts can be found <a href="https://github.com/jreades/urb-studies-predicting-gentrification">here</a>.